fsmaiorano/nodejs-typescript-typeorm/README.md

-# :computer: NodeJS API Typescript
+# :computer: A quick start to create API with ExpressJS, Typescript and TypeORM

 A quick start for implements api with express and typescript.